tytydraco/yessleep/out/My_class_partipated_in_a_governmentrun_test_Two_of_us_passed_but_only_one_survived.md

 And again.

-Behind me, a boy dropped to the ground, pooling crimson seeping around around his head.
+Behind me, a boy dropped to the ground, pooling crimson seeping around his head.

 *Was I going to end up like that?*